MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Conclusion

 \section{Conclusion}

-To investigate the bottlenecks of MLLMs in visual mathematical problem-solving, we introduce FlowVerse, a benchmark categorizing problem-solving information into six distinct versions, each designed to evaluate specific aspects of visual mathematical reasoning.
-Benchmark results reveal significant limitations in current MLLMs' ability to accurately perceive and process visual information.
+We introduce FlowVerse benchmark to investigate the bottlenecks of MLLMs in visual mathematical problem-solving, which reveals the limitations in current MLLMs' ability to accurately perceive and process visual information.
 Motivated by these findings, we propose MathFlow, which decouples the problem-solving pipeline into perception and inference stages.
 Given the poor perception performance, we developed MathFlow-P-7B using a two-stage training strategy.